 MUD Jeans, want you to return your jeans when you’re done with them and will resell them in their vintage section after the jeans have been repaired.
 Or if the jeans have reached the end of their useable life they are recycled, all MUD jeans contain at least 20% recycled cotton.

-To reduce the environmental impact think about what your clothes are made from, opt for natural fibres over synthetic fibres derived from fossil fuels for example wool, cotton or linen over polyester, nylon or acrylic.
+To reduce the environmental impact think about what your clothes are made from, opt for natural fibers over synthetic fibers derived from fossil fuels for example wool, cotton, or linen over polyester, nylon, or acrylic.
 If you want to reduce the impact of water consumption and pesticides think about organic cotton or cellulose-based textiles like Tencel or modal.

 REUSE – buy high-quality pieces so you can wear them for longer, hire or borrow items especially if you are only going to wear them once.
 If the clothes are still in good condition consider selling them or donating them to charity.